Delaine Eastin: State superintendent of public instruction

 Upon taking office, Eastin made class size reduction her top priority.
 Her advocacy persuaded the governor and the legislature to invest $2.3 billion in cutting class sizes.
 K-3 class sizes have been cut from 30 students to 20 students in 98% of all school districts (over 86,000 classrooms).

-In response to declining student performance, State Superintendent Eastin led in the adoption of high statewide academic standards in math, science, English language arts, and social studies; subsequently standards in the arts were adopted.
+In response to declining student performance, State Superintendent Eastin led in the adoption of high statewide academic standards in math, science, English language arts, and social studies; subsequently, standards in the arts were adopted.
 Eastin also implemented a new statewide test and established a new system to increase the accountability of every school and district in the state.

 In the fall of 1995, Superintendent Eastin launched the "Challenge Initiative," a groundbreaking reform effort to raise standards and accountability.
 Fifty-six school districts, covering nearly 500,000 students, embraced the Challenge and agreed to set high standards for every subject area in all grade levels.

 During her first term, Eastin cut administrative waste by streamlining and modernizing contracting procedures in the department of education and by standardizing accounting procedures.
-On her watch the California Department of Education, did its first ever Strategic Plan.
+On her watch, the California Department of Education did its first-ever Strategic Plan.
 Eastin was the architect of the first NetDay, held on March 9, 1996, where 20,000 volunteers joined Eastin, President Clinton, Vice President Gore, and much of the Clinton Cabinet in an electronic "barn raising".
 The event was such a success it was copied in 40 states and 40 countries.
-Later, Vice President Gore said his experience that day was what motivated him to suggest an e-rate tax to help schools across the nation to enter the digital era with proper wiring and technology.
+Later, Vice President Gore said his experience that day motivated him to suggest an e-rate tax to help schools nationwide enter the digital era with proper wiring and technology.